 Varithena® Varicose Vein Treatment

-Varithena® is a new, innovative technology for the painless treatment of varicose veins.
+Varithena® is one of the newest, breakthrough technologies for the minimally invasive treatment of varicose veins.
 Restore the health of your legs with this non-surgical procedure and resume activities the same day.

 Advantages of Varithena